Friendship myths your teen need debunked

 Myth: Men and women can’t be friends

 Fact: Of course, men and women can be platonic friends.
 This myth often stems from another myth that all men want sex all the time (untrue, duh).
 Take a look around at the people you know, do any of them have platonic friends of the opposite sex?
 Besides, even if there is some level of attraction from one or both parties at some point, that doesn’t immediately cancel out the friendship and its importance.
-Surely, we don’t want to dismiss having friendships with roughly 50% of the population because of this outdated idea.
+Surely we don’t want to dismiss having friendships with roughly 50% of the population because of this outdated idea.

 Myth: Friendship is forever

 Fact: It’s not often that a friendship lasts a lifetime.
 Some people will only be in your life for a few years, or a summer, or even an afternoon.
 People change, lives change.
 People drift apart.
 On an odd occasion, a friendship may end with a falling out.
 It doesn’t mean these aren’t or weren’t real friendships or that they’re not valuable.
-They offered us what we needed at the time, including an opportunity to learn and grow.

 Myth: Good friends talk to and see each other all the time

 Fact: There’s no rule about how often friends should see or speak to each other.
 For some people, it might be every day.
 For others, it could be once every few months.
 Neither is a ‘better’ or ‘truer’ friendship.
-If you have a friend who is pressuring you to be in constant contact, gently let them know that this isn’t the friendship model that works for you – but it doesn’t mean you care about them any less.
+If you have a friend who is pressuring you to be in constant contact, gently let them know if this isn’t the friendship model that works for you – but it doesn’t mean you care about them any less

 Myth: True friends will never let you down